Background pattern

 Introduction

-Package Insert: Information for the Patient
+Package Leaflet: Information for the Patient

-Read this package insert carefully before starting to take this medication, as it contains important information for you
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-• Keep this package insert, as you may need to refer to it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any questions, consult your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

-• If you experience any adverse effects, consult your doctor or pharmacist, even if they are not listed in this package insert.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

-Contents of the package and additional information
+Contents of the pack and other information

 1. What is Lipocomb and what is it used for

-Lipocomb does not help with weight loss.
+Lipocomb does not help you lose weight.

 Do not take Lipocomb if:

-• You have liver disease,
+• you have liver disease,

-• You have severe kidney problems,
+• you have severe kidney problems,

 Warnings and precautions